lrphael/fund-management-system/README.md

 ## Usage

-1. To start the jsonServer, run the following command:: `npm run start:server`.
+1. To start the jsonServer, run the following command: `npm run start:server`.
 The api will be accessible at `http://localhost:3000`.
 2. To start the application, run the following command: `ng serve`.
 The application will be accessible at `http://localhost:4200`.

 ## Features